Privacy Policy

 XIV Amendment to the Privacy Policy

-This data protection declaration is valid as of 24 June 2021.
+This data protection declaration is valid as of December 2023.
 Due to the further development of our website and offers or due to changed legal or official requirements, it may become necessary to change this data protection declaration.
 You can access and print out the current data protection declaration at any time at https://s-wallis.de/de/privacy.

 Information about your right to object according to Art.
 21 DSGVO

-1. right to object on a case-by-case basis
+1. Right to object on a case-by-case basis

 At any time you have the right to object, on grounds relating to your particular situation, to the processing of personal data relating to you which is carried out on the basis of Art.
 6 (1) sentence 1 lit. e) or f) DSGVO; this also applies to profiling used on the basis of this provision within the meaning of Art.
 4 (4) DSGVO.